 - Experimental Research Methods

-Psychology programs also require students to take a number of psychology courses to meet program requirements, such as:
+Psychology programs also require students to take several psychology courses to meet program requirements, such as:

 - Abnormal psychology